Insights

 Steadiness is one of the qualities the most highly sought-after speakers possess.
 They’re able to deliver a consistent and repeatable performance and speech regardless of outside circumstances.
 They remain grounded and focused on their purpose.

-They know that no one gig will make or break them or disrupt their stability as a performer.
-They also know that their value as human beings is not defined by their onstage successes or failures, even though those peaks and valleys can feel magnified by the scale and intensity of being onstage.
+They know that no one gig will make or break them.
+They also know that their value as human beings is not defined by their onstage successes or failures—even when those peaks and valleys feel magnified by the scale and intensity of the stage.

-Remember: You are not your speech.
+Remember: you are not your speech.
 The speech is the product.
 Negative feedback or a mediocre performance is not a personal attack or a judgement of your character.
-It just means you now have more information and data to make your product (the speech) even better.
+It just means you now have more information and data to make your speech even better.

 X Mark icon